u3dsteve/lightcone-tunnel/README.md

 **Using the GUI:**

-1. First launch automatically creates `configs/default_client.yaml`
+1. First launch automatically creates the `configs/` directory and a default profile
 2. Edit configuration (server address, PSK, FEC parameters, etc.), click Save
 3. Click **Start Engine**

-Configurations are stored in `configs/` directory — you can switch between multiple profiles.
+Configurations are stored in `configs/` and you can switch between multiple profiles from the sidebar.

+The console listens on `127.0.0.1:8000` by default.
+If that port is already in use, a free port in the `32768–65535` range is chosen automatically and the selection is reported in the log panel.

+Multiple browser tabs may be opened simultaneously; each receives the same live log stream through a shared ring buffer with per-client cursors.

 ### Option 2: CLI Mode (Headless)